Last Updated on 2nd September 2023 by peppe8o

 It is an application programming interface (API) which standardizes access to any raster image scanner hardware.
 The SANE API is open source (under GNU General Public License), anyone willing to contribute can give its help as explained in SANE Contributing page.
 Its code is written for UNIX, but ports to MacOS X, OS/2 and Microsoft Windows are either already done or in progress.

-A secondary effect of this package, is that you can easily get images from a terminal command, without needing any GUI interface.
+A secondary effect of this package is that you can easily get images from a terminal command, without needing any GUI interface.

 What We Need

-As usual, I suggest adding from now to your favourite ecommerce shopping chart all needed hardware, so that at the end you will be able to evaluate overall costs and decide if continuing with the project or removing them from shopping chart.
+As usual, I suggest adding from now to your favourite e-commerce shopping cart all the needed hardware, so that at the end you will be able to evaluate overall costs and decide if continue with the project or remove them from the shopping cart.
 So, hardware will be only:

-- Raspberry PI Zero W (including proper power supply or using a smartphone micro usb charger with at least 3A) or newer Raspberry PI Board
+- Raspberry PI 3 Model A+ (including proper power supply or using a smartphone micro USB charger with at least 3A) or any Raspberry PI Computer Board with WiFi module

 - high speed micro SD card (at least 16 GB, at least class 10)